AzureOrange404/DangerousWiki/docs/guides/beginning/verify.md

 _by @AzureOrange_

 1. Open your favourite Terminal
-2. Create a checksum of your image:
+2. Create a checksum of your image (This may take up to an hour, so grab a coffee):
-`# md5sum /PATH/to/file > checksum.md5 ` (This may take up to an hour, so grab a coffee)
+`# md5sum /PATH/to/file > checksum.md5 `
-3. Check the integrety of that checksum:
+3. Check the integrety of that checksum (Another cup of coffee is recommended):
 `# md5sum -c checkmd5.md5 `
 4. Compare the output hash with the provided one.